codedemonuk/operations-review-2022/src/index.md

 Note:

 The Hertsmere Community Safety Partnership and the Hertfordshire Fire and Rescue Service worked collaboratively to host the Older Person’s Activity Learning and Safety (OPALS) event at the Wyllyotts Theatre, in Potters Bar on 31 March 2022.
 Over 30 residents attended and were able to receive information and advice from a number of organisations including: Hertfordshire Trading Standards, Age UK, Beacon Victim Care, MIND and the Alzheimer’s Society.

-The event was very well received, with the majority of attendees feeding back that the event was either excellent or good.
+The event was very well received, with the majority of attendees feeding back that the event was either good or excellent.

 +++